Corruption Quit India, Appeasement Quit India: PM Modi coins new slogan to take on I.N.D.I.A alliance | Politics

 - India

-Prime Minister Narendra Modi on Thursday launched a scathing attack at the newly formed opposition's Indian National Developmental Inclusive Alliance (I.N.D.I.A.) and said that the way Mahatama Gandhi gave the slogan of Quit India, it is time for Corruption and appeasement to quit India.
+Prime Minister Narendra Modi on Thursday launched a scathing attack on the newly formed opposition's Indian National Developmental Inclusive Alliance (I.N.D.I.A.) and said that the way Mahatma Gandhi gave the slogan of Quit India, it is time for corruption and appeasement to Quit India.
 While addressing a public rally at Sikar, PM Modi said, "With the label of INDIA, they want to cover up their old deeds, the deeds of UPA.
 Had they really cared about India, would they have asked foreigners to interfere in India?"

 "They had once given the slogan, 'Indira is India, India is Indira.'
 At that time, they were uprooted by the people.
 These people of arrogance have done this again," he said.
 He further stated that Congress has become a directionless party, and its allies have changed their names just like the earlier fraud companies did in the past.